- Type of Publication: Guideline

 Minimums: The minimum levels of capital necessary for an insurer to cover the risks specified in the Capital Guidelines.

-Capital approached, or were to fall below, the Minimums, OSFI would be very concerned about the ongoing viability of the insurer and/or the level of risk to policyholders and creditors.
+If an insurer’s Capital Resources approached, or were to fall below, the Minimums, OSFI would be very concerned about the ongoing viability of the insurer and/or the level of risk to policyholders and creditors.